You can lay-off an employee when you temporarily cannot give them paid work.

 Statutory guarantee payments (SGP) and lay-offs

-For more information, see guarantee pay - entitlement, calculation and exemptions.
+For more information, see guarantee pay: employee entitlement, calculation and exemptions.

 Statutory redundancy payments (SRP) and lay-offs

-Employees can claim an SRP if the lay-off runs for:
+Employees can claim a statutory redundancy payment if the lay-off runs for:

 - four consecutive weeks or longer

-- any six weeks (with not more than three of the weeks being consecutive) in a 13-week period
+- any six weeks (with not more than three of the weeks being consecutive, eg the six weeks cannot be made up of a four week and a two week period) in a 13-week period